My main areas of interest are:

 This was largely centred around the creation of a comprehensive strategy for Monash University (my employer at the time).
 For more information see Treloar, A. (2005).
 "Developing an Information Management Strategy for Monash University".
 In Proceedings of Educause AustralAsia 2005, Auckland, April.

-publications and associated scholarly outputs, with a particular
+and associated scholarly outputs, with a particular emphasis on data.

 My publications are available here, grouped into categories.
 Alternatively, use the navigation bar below to jump directly to particular sections of the publications list.